travelingbear/RustPlayer/README.md

 ## Performance

-RustPlayer is designed to be extremely resource-efficient:
+RAP is designed to be extremely resource-efficient:
 - **Memory**: ~11.6 MB
 - **CPU**: ~4% during playback
 - No memory leaks during extended playback sessions